msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * [DEV] Tested with WordPress 6.7-beta1-59184 and WooCommerce 9.4.0-beta.2

 = 9.5.0 - 2024-09-19 =
-* [FIX] Get the Multibanco reference earlier on the blocks checkout so that we can throw the error before hitting the thank you page
+* [FIX] Get the Multibanco reference earlier on the blocks checkout so that we can throw the error before hitting the “Thank you” page
 * [TWEAK] Try to get MB WAY phone number from `$_REQUEST` if not found in `$_POST` for edge scenarios
 * [TWEAK] Refactor code to set initial order status, order note and payment request errors
 * [TWEAK] Update readme.txt FAQ information about 404 callback error because of specific permalink settings